 - Create a style guide that includes your color scheme, fonts, and other brand images.

-For reference, the structure I’m referring to relates to use of the site and not link structure.
+For reference, the structure I’m referring to here relates to the use of the site and not the link structure.
 While link structure is important (and part of a good SEO strategy), making your site easy to use is essential.

 Have you ever seen a website that hurt your eyes?
-It may have been the brash color scheme or fonts that were hard to read.
-Or maybe everything was packed so tight you couldn’t tell where one section ended and another began.
+It may have been the harsh color scheme or fonts that were difficult to read.
+Or maybe everything was packed so tightly you couldn’t tell where one section ended and another began.

-White space is exactly that.
-It’s the space, usually white, between website elements and sections.
-This space gives everything room to breathe, to accomplish its intended purpose.
-And it often separates the good designs from the bad—and the ugly.
+White space is the space (usually white) between website elements and sections.
+This space gives everything room to breathe and accomplish its intended purpose.
+It often separates the excellent designs from the bad—and the ugly.

-Keep ample white space between images, text, and content.
-This makes it easy for visitors to transition from one section to another.
+Keep ample white space between images, text, and content, making it easy for visitors to transition from one section to another.
 Cramming elements together causes them to work against each other.

-A branded website can help you stand out and generate more interest in your business.
-It’s usually one of the first impressions prospective customers get of your business.
+A branded website can help you stand out and generate more leads and sales.
+It’s one of the first impressions prospective customers get of your business.

 Your branded website should reflect your level of professionalism, quality, and expertise.
 It should communicate your promise to customers in a tone that aligns with your brand values.